Our ZeroPath rebate rewards new homes that are:

-The 50% thermal energy target means the home must use half the heating and hot water energy as the same home built to the current building code.
+The thermal energy targets mean that homes must use 50% or 60% less of the heating and hot water energy as the same home built to the 2015 building code.
 This is a challenging but achievable goal.
 Ways to reduce thermal loads include:

 - increasing insulation levels;

 The cost to achieve the 50% thermal energy target are incremental and in most cases will be offset by the energy cost savings of the home over time.
 Incremental costs may include: